Something that I hear very often is that I’m brave for being a solo female traveller, often delivered with mixture of shock and awe in equal parts.

-I will not let the fact that I am a woman stop me from seeing all of the beauty that this world has to offer with all of the excitement, enthusiasm and tenacity as my male counterparts.
-If I let my own gender limit me, then do I really have the right to call myself a feminist?
+I will not let the fact that I am a woman prevent me from seeing all of the beauty that this world has to offer with all of the excitement, enthusiasm and tenacity as my male counterparts.

-I mean, take a look at Malala – Malala stood up for the rights of girls to receive an education, was shot in the face, and still didn’t shut up about her cause.
+Take a look at Malala Yousafzai – Malala stood up for the rights of girls to receive an education, was SHOT IN THE FACE BY THE TALIBAN, and still didn’t shut up.

 What kind of champion of women’s rights would I be if I said ‘I can’t go to Morocco, I might get catcalled.’

 (Sidenote – travelling in Morocco as a woman is fine).

 That isn’t to say that we, as women, should flock to Saudi Arabia with a suitcase full of miniskirts and start dancing on the tables.

 What it is to say, is that we shouldn’t refuse to go somewhere based on cultural or religious stereotypes, without actually bothering to research the reality of backpacking alone as a woman in such places.